CARE ACT 2014

 Deferred Payments Regulations set the maximum interest rate that can be charged on deferred payments.
 This maximum rate is fixed for periods of six months, and changes every 1 January and 1 July.

-The interest rate charges will be advised to local authorities by the Department of Health.
+The interest rate charges will be advised to local authorities by the Department of Health and Social Care.

 Compound interest will be applied in line with payment terms to providers which is four weekly.